 In devices that have more than one die (LUN) per target, it is possible to improve performance by interleaving operations between the die (LUNs).
-An interleaved die (multi-LUN) operation is one that is issued to an idle die (LUN) (RDY = 1) while another die (LUN) is busy (RDY = 0).
+An interleaved die (multi-LUN) operation is one that individual die (LUNs) involved may be in any combination of busy or ready status during operations.